openvinotoolkit/open_model_zoo/models/intel/text-spotting-0001-detector/description/text-spotting-0001.md

 This is text spotting model that means it simultaneously detects and recognizes text.
 The model detects symbol sequences separated by space and does recognition without using any dictionary.
-The model is build on top of Mask-RCNN framework with additional attention-based text recognition head.
+The model is built on top of Mask-RCNN framework with additional attention-based text recognition head.

 Symbols set is alphanumeric: 0123456789abcdefghijklmnopqrstuvwxyz

+This model is Mask-RCNN-based text detector with ResNet50 backbone and additional text features output.

 ## Example